openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_smoke.rst

 Description
 ###########

-Check deployment of environment with NSX-T plugin, 3 Controllers, 1 Compute, 3 CephOSD, cinder-vware + compute-vmware roles.
+Check deployment of ha environment with NSX-T plugin and vCenter.

 Complexity